ornao/pp4/README.md

 ### Target Audience

 - Outdoors enthusiasts who seek and appreciate experiences in natural settings
-- Couples on a romantic getaway looking for a intimate and scenic experience
+- Couples on a romantic getaway looking for an intimate and scenic experience
 - Tourists looking for a distinct and memorable experience in the Irish countryside
 - Individuals in search of a retreat where they can relax, unwind and become rejuvenated through the power of mindfulness in idyllic natural settings

 ### User Requirements and Expectations
-- Intuitive naviagtion and seamless booking process
+- Intuitive navigation and seamless booking process
 - Visually appealing design incorporating high-quality images to illustrate the expected glamping experience
-- Fully responsive and acessible across different screen sizes and devices
+- Fully responsive and accessible across different screen sizes and devices
 - Secure authorisation

 ##### Back to [top](#table-of-contents)<hr>

 ## User Stories

-I utilitied the agile MoSCoW prioritisation method while planning the user stories for this project.
+I utilised the agile MoSCoW prioritisation method while planning the user stories for this project.
 This aided the created of a MVP from the beginning and lends itself to be of an iterative development style.

-My user stories were catagorized into epics and sub-divided into individuals tasks; details of which can be found on my [kanban board](https://github.com/users/ornao/projects/5).
+My user stories were categorised into epics and sub-divided into individuals tasks/acceptance criteria; details of which can be found on my [kanban board](https://github.com/users/ornao/projects/5).
 User stories were also ranked using MoSCoW prioritisation and were each given a sprint which gave me a timeframe to complete the majority of the tasks outlined in the user story.
-I did not sumbit speciific dates for each sprint as this was my first time undertaking a project like and I was unsure how long individual tasks would take me to complete.
-Hence, I included must have for an MVP in my first sprint and cataegorised the rest of te user stories accordingly in later sprints.
+I did not submit specific dates for each sprint as this was my first time undertaking a project like and I was unsure how long individual tasks would take me to complete.
+I also generally had varying times each evening around work, however I generally gave myself a week and a half times for each sprint.
+Hence, I included must have for an MVP in my first sprint and categorised the rest of te user stories accordingly in later sprints.

 ### Users

 #### MUST HAVE

 1. As a user, I want to easily navigate through the site to access all features and information about my possible stay.
-2. As a user, I want to compare different accomodation types available so that I can make an informed decision of which accomodation best suits my needs.
+2. As a user, I want to compare different accommodation types available so that I can make an informed decision of which accommodation best suits my needs.
 3. As a user, I want to register for an account on the website so I can access restricted user areas of wesbite i.e viewing my bookings
 4. As a returning user, I want to easily login to my account on the website to view my bookings and access full site functionality
-5. As a user, I want to create a booking by selecting a date and accomodation-type for my stay
+5. As a user, I want to create a booking by selecting a date and accomomdation-type for my stay
-6. As a user, I want to review my booking so that I can remind myself of the date and accomadation type I have booked
+6. As a user, I want to review my booking so that I can remind myself of the date and accommodation type I have booked
-7. As a user, I want to update my booking so that I can choose another available time and/or accomodation type.
+7. As a user, I want to update my booking so that I can choose another available time and/or accommodation type.
 My previous details should be present on this form so I know what I am changing details from.
 8. As a user, I can delete my booking so that I can cancel my reservation for my stay
 9. As a user, I want to be able to easily logout of my account so that my bookings are secure once again
 10. As a user, I want a confirm delete page to display so i do not accidently click delete booking by accident.
-11. As a first time user, I should immediatley understand the purpose of the website from the home page so my time is not wasted
+11. As a first time user, I should immediately understand the purpose of the website from the home page so my time is not wasted
-12. As an unregistered user, I have access to accomodation types, reviews and ratings information so I can make an informed decision on whether I should make an account to book a stay.
+12. As an unregistered user, I have access to accommodation types, reviews and ratings information so I can make an informed decision on whether I should make an account to book a stay.
-13. As a user, i want to my bookings information to be secure so no other users have access to it.
+13. As a user, I want my bookings information to be secure so no other users have access to it.

 #### SHOULD HAVE

 14. As a user, I want to check the availability and pricing information for my desired dates
-15. As a user, I want to see previous customer reviews and ratings of the different accomodation types
+15. As a user, I want to see previous customer reviews and ratings of the different accommodation types
-16. As a user I can view the lastest testimonials first when I click on testimonials so that I can directly access the most up-to-date reviews available on the website.
+16. As a user I can view the latest testimonials first when I click on testimonials so that I can directly access the most up-to-date reviews available on the website.
 17. As a user, I want to be notified when the action of creating, editing or deleting my reservation has been confirmed
 18. As a user I have access to contact information so I can contact the site owners with any questions, queries, or special requests.
 Future development will include a form whereby customers can contact owners directly from site rather than having to email, phone separately.
 19. As a registered user I want to be able to be notified if I do something wrong while complete a booking form before I submit it so there are no complications with my booked stay.